Siege of Guînes (1352)

-The siege of Guînes took place from May to July 1352 when a French army under Geoffrey de Charny unsuccessfully attempted to recapture the French castle at Guînes which had been seized by the English the previous January.
-The siege was part of the Hundred Years' War and took place during the uneasy and ill-kept truce of Calais.
+The siege of Guînes took place from May to July 1352, when a French army under Geoffrey de Charny unsuccessfully attempted to recapture the French castle at Guînes which had been seized by the English the previous January.
+The siege was part of the Hundred Years' War and took place during the uneasy and oft-broken truce of Calais.

-The strongly fortified castle had been taken by the English during a period of nominal truce and the English king, Edward III, decided to keep it.
-Charny led 4,500 men and retook the town but was unable to blockade the castle.
+The English had taken the strongly fortified castle during a period of nominal truce, and the English king, Edward III, decided to keep it.
+Charny led 4,500 men and retook the town, but could not blockade the castle.
 After two months of fierce fighting, a large English night attack on the French camp inflicted a heavy defeat and the French withdrew.
 Guînes was incorporated into the Pale of Calais.
-The castle was besieged by the French in 1436 and 1514, but was relieved each time, before falling to the French in 1558.
+The castle was besieged by the French in 1436 and 1514 but was relieved each time, before falling to the French in 1558.